CWWhitney/Limpopo_model/limpopo_decision_function.md

 The following function defines 3 scenarios:

-1. No eflows: This is a scenario without eflows.
+1. UNRES – baseline, unrestricted water use with no e-flows: This is a scenario without eflows.
 Farmers extract water according to their irrigation needs.
 Extractions are only limited by the minimum water level that allows operating the pumps.
-2. Restricted extraction: This is an eflow scenario, in which eflows are interpreted in a purely ecological sense.
+2. EFLOW – E-flow through abstraction control (without using dam releases) with restricted extraction: This is an eflow scenario, in which eflows are interpreted in a purely ecological sense.
 Whenever eflows aren’t achieved, water extraction is curtailed.
 There are no measures to add water to the river in such events.
 We simulate Scenario 1 with our own functions and some from the `nasapower` (Sparks 2022) and `Evapotranspiration` (Guo, Westra, and Peterson 2022) packages.
+3. SUPPL – E-flows achieved through abstraction control and dam
-3. Dam releases: This is an eflow scenario, in which eflows are interpreted as encompassing the ecological as well as the smallholder irrigation requirement.
+    releases: This is an eflow scenario, in which eflows are interpreted as encompassing the ecological as well as the smallholder irrigation requirement.
 In case eflows aren’t naturally met, water is released from upstream dams to ensure eflows.
 Extraction by smallholder farmers is restricted only by the ability to operate the pumps.

 The following script contains the basic model we used to run the Monte Carlo.